modelscope/facechain/README.md

 如果您熟悉中文，可以阅读[中文版本的README](./README_ZH.md)。

 FaceChain is a novel framework for generating identity-preserved human portraits.
 In the newest FaceChain FACT (Face Adapter with deCoupled Training) version, with only 1 photo and 10 seconds, you can generate personal portraits in different settings (multiple styles now supported!).
 FaceChain has both high controllability and authenticity in portrait generation, including text-to-image and inpainting based pipelines, and is seamlessly compatible with ControlNet and LoRAs.
-You may generate portraits via the familiar Gradio interface with simple operations.
+You may generate portraits via FaceChain's Python scripts, or via the familiar Gradio interface, or via sd webui.
 FaceChain is powered by [ModelScope](https://github.com/modelscope/modelscope).